virtuozzo/cloudscripting-docs/docs/reference/actions.md

 - `nodeId`, `nodeGroup`, `nodeType` *[optional]* - parameters that determine containers for the action to be executed at.
 By default the `nodeGroup` value is equal to `sqldb`.
 - `loginCredentials` - root creadentials for a new node
-    - `user` - user name
+    - `user` - username
     - `password` - password
 - `newDatabaseName` - your custom database name
 - `newDatabaseUser` - new user with privileges granted only for a new database instance
-    - `name` - custom user name set for the new database
+    - `name` - custom username set for a new database
-    - `password` - custom password generated for the new database
+    - `password` - custom password generated for a new database

 !!! note
     The function is executed only for `mysql5`, `mariadb` and `mariadb10` containers.